#40

 The one where

-with great fireworks in a head-to-head show.
-Yet, all finish the same in do-rey– time.
+with great pyrotechnics used in a head-to-head show.
+Yet, all finish the same in do re: me time.

 The one where the one-on-one-to-one step of one one-sided story chosen

-to be most popular, logged, & conserved in some one great book
+to be most popular, logged, & conserved in that one great book

 for one spinning modern metamorphic tapioca bead